fanduel-oss/refract/docs/recipes/dependency-injection.md

 `handler`, `errorHandler` and `aperture` will then be called with two arguments:

-*   `initialProps`: the component props when your component is instanciated
+*   `initialProps`: the component props when your component is instantiated
-*   `initialContext`: the value of `Context` when your component is instanciated
+*   `initialContext`: the value of `Context` when your component is instantiated

 ## Passing context to props